Please call the police at 999 immediately if the child's life is in danger.

 To get advice

-Child Protection Specialist Centres are specialised community-based agencies that work with families with child protection concerns.
+There are specialised community-based agencies that work with families with child protection concerns.
 They provide community-based intervention to keep children safe within their families.
-There are currently three CPSCs in Singapore.
-Should you need to get in touch with any of the CPSCs, the links to their websites are provided below:
+Should you need to get in touch with any of these agencies, the links to their websites are provided below:

 Big Love Child Protection Specialist Centre